 Paying for a rapid connection, but still not getting the broadband speeds you need?

-Follow these simple tips to improve your wireless connection and make using the internet on your smartphone, tablet, PC and TV a more enjoyable experience no matter where you are.
+Following these simple steps should help you boost wireless signal around your house and make using the internet on your smartphone, tablet, PC and TV a more enjoyable experience no matter where you are.

 If your speeds are slow, you may want to look at your wireless router first.
-If it's old, chances are that it’s the culprit for slow speeds.
+If it's old, chances are that's the culprit for slow speeds.

-There are different kinds of Wi–Fi, known as Wireless standards.
-As a rule of thumb, if your router has Wireless A, B or G, then it'll offer slow speeds and likely be too old to function properly.
+There are different kinds of Wi–Fi, known as wireless standards.
+As a rule of thumb, if your router has Wireless A, B or G, then it'll offer slow speeds and likely be too old to function properly with fast connections.

 It's no good having the latest router with the best wireless standards if your computer doesn't have the same Wi–Fi capabilities.

-This trick will make you feel like a tech wizard, but in fact it's easy to do and could turn your broadband from a dawdler to dazzler in a matter of minutes.
+This trick will make you feel like a tech wizard, but it's actually easy to do and could fix all your broadband woes within a matter of minutes.

 Routers use channels to send data and if you live in a crowded area, you’ll find that many use the same channel.
 The result is that things slow down considerably.